tinymachines3d/klipper_canbus/quick_setup.md

 ## Test the network

-Once the pi has rebooted you can run the `ip -s link show can0` command to check your network status.
+Once the pi has rebooted, run `ip -s link show can0` to check your network status.

 You should see a line like below in the results.
 The key thing to note is that the network is **UP** for now.